 To help you develop a series of questions, here are my top tips:

-1. One of the golden rules in selling is that the more you give, the more you’ll get back.
 So……part of your preparation should include researching the prospect’s market and their competition so that you can develop an opinion, observation or insight into their situation.

 There are three benefits to this approach: